thisisqubika/angus/README.md

     angus demo

 This command will create an API with two users.
-Run the API typing on your console:
+Run the API typing the following command on your console:

     angus server

-Enter to the documentation typing this url on your favourite browser:
+Enter to the documentation typing this url on your favorite browser:

     http://localhost:9292/demo/doc/0.1